RaphaelT1010/Interactive-Floor-Plan-Designer/readme.md

 Built by enhancing a paint application framework week by week using an Agile framework, it enables users to design, visualize, and edit floor plans for rooms, houses, or offices.

-This project was created in EEC 160 (Software Engineering).
+This project was created in EEC 160 (Software Engineering) during my UC Davis enrollment.

 ---